Revised 7/23/9 to correct an error.

 That’s a good list.
 Back pain, mania, osteoarthritis, vertigo, and kidney stones all have the same pathogenesis and treatment.
 I went to medical school for what?
 And it is good to see a treatment for Morgellon’s.

 Unproven.
-Based of hypothesis that are almost certainly not true.
+Based on hypotheses that are almost certainly not true.
 Potentially harmful if it induces side effects from unneeded antibiotic uses or, more worrisome, from vitamin deficiency.